Metcalfe's law: Validation in data

-In 2015, Zhang, Liu and Xu parameterized the Metcalfe function in data from Tencent and Facebook.
+In 2015, Zhang, Liu, and Xu parameterized the Metcalfe function in data from Tencent and Facebook.
 Their work showed that Metcalfe's law held for both, despite differences in audience between the two sites (Facebook serving a worldwide audience and Tencent serving only Chinese users).
 The functions for the two sites were $V_\text{Tencent}=7.39\times10^{-9}\times n^2$ and $V_\text{Facebook}=5.70\times 10^{-9}\times n^{2}$ respectively.

+One of the earliest mentions of the Metcalfe Law in the context of Bitcoin was by a Reddit post by Santostasi in 2014.
+He compared the observed generalized Metcalfe behavior for Bitcoin to the Zipf's Law and the theoretical Metcalfe result.

+The Metcalfe's Law is a critical component of Santostasi's Bitcoin Power Law Theory.

-In a working paper, Peterson linked time-value-of-money concepts to Metcalfe value using Bitcoin and Facebook as numerical examples of the proof and in 2018 applied Metcalfe's law to Bitcoin, showing that over 70% of variance in Bitcoin value was explained by applying Metcalfe's law to increases in Bitcoin network size.
+In a working paper, Peterson linked time-value-of-money concepts to Metcalfe value using Bitcoin and Facebook as numerical examples of the proof, and in 2018 applied Metcalfe's law to Bitcoin, showing that over 70% of variance in Bitcoin value was explained by applying Metcalfe's law to increases in Bitcoin network size.

+In a 2024 interview, mathematician Terence Tao emphasized the importance of universality and networking within the mathematics community, for which he cited the Metcalfe's Law.
+Tao believes that a larger audience leads to more connections, which ultimately results in positive developments within the community.
+For this, he cited Metcalfe's law to support this perspective.
+Tao further stated, "my whole career experience has been sort of the more connections equals just better stuff happening".